-Welcome to the Ames Laboratory, one of the U.S. Department of Energy’s 10 Office of Science national laboratories.
+Welcome to the Ames Laboratory, one of the U.S. Department of Energy’s 10 Office of Science National Laboratories.
 The Ames Laboratory is located in Ames, Iowa, on the campus of Iowa State University.
 Iowa State is the Lab’s contractor.

-The Ames Laboratory has invented materials that impact every individual on the face of the earth.
+Ames Laboratory has invented materials that impact every individual on the face of the earth.
 It also develops processes and tools that are used worldwide, from manufacturing to gene sequencing.

-The Ames Laboratory was established on May 17, 1947, following the contributions of Iowa State College to the Manhattan Project.
+Ames Laboratory was established on May 17, 1947, following the contributions of Iowa State College to the Manhattan Project.
 From its earliest days, the Ames Lab worked on materials synthesis, characterization, and design, but now pursues a broader scientific agenda that addresses many areas of national concern.
 Research strengths include: materials science and engineering; chemical and biological sciences; environmental and protection sciences; and simulation, modeling and decision science.
-The Ames Lab’s Materials Preparation Center is recognized by researchers worldwide for its unique capabilities in the purification, preparation and characterization of rare earths and other materials.
+Ames Lab’s Materials Preparation Center is recognized by researchers worldwide for its unique capabilities in the purification, preparation and characterization of rare earths and other materials.

-The Ames Laboratory has approximately 300 collaborative relationships with scientists in academia and industry, worldwide.
+Ames Laboratory has approximately 300 collaborative relationships with scientists in academia and industry, worldwide.
 Academic partners include Brown University, Purdue University, the University of Wisconsin, the University of Maryland, and the Colorado School of Mines.
 Industrial partners include Simbol Materials, Inc. (California), GM (Michigan), Arnold Magnetics Technologies (New York), Cytec Industries (New Jersey) and Molycorp Inc. (Colorado).
 The Ames Lab also partners with numerous other DOE national labs.
 The Laboratory has many international collaborations, including one with the Korean Institute for Industrial Technology, to promote international collaboration in rare-earth research.

-The Ames Laboratory is home to Dr. Danny Shechtman, winner of the 2011 Nobel Prize in Chemistry for the discovery of quasicrystals.
+Ames Laboratory is home to Dr. Danny Shechtman, winner of the 2011 Nobel Prize in Chemistry for the discovery of quasicrystals.

-As the nation’s prime resource for rare-earth research and processing, the Ames Laboratory leads the Critical Materials Institute, one of the Department of Energy’s five Energy Innovation Hubs, which will develop solutions to shortages of rare-earth metals and other materials critical for U.S. energy security.
+As the nation’s prime resource for rare-earth research and processing, Ames Laboratory leads the Critical Materials Institute, one of the Department of Energy’s Energy Innovation Hubs, which will develop solutions to shortages of rare-earth metals and other materials critical for U.S. energy security.